Saltillo Coahuila, Mexico Travel Guide

 Saltillo's historic center boasts several must-visit sites that tell the story of the city and region.

-These landmarks offer glimpses into centuries of faith, artistry, and the unique cultural blend that shaped Saltillo's early development.
+These landmarks offer glimpses into centuries of faith, artistry, and the special fusion of traditions that shaped Saltillo's early development.

 Museums typically have entry fees (MXN 50-150) plus detailed operating hours, usually closed on Mondays.
 Confirm current information.